BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 }
 ```

 In `attemptQRDecode`, we're getting the frame data of the video stream and converting it into an image using our `canvas_context` attribute.
-Once we have this imgage saved in our `imgData` variable, we fire it off to our  Worker's `decoder` function to start the processing.
+Once we have this image saved in our `imgData` variable, we fire it off to our  Worker's `decoder` function to start the processing.

 If the decoder is able to detect and decode a QR code successfully, it will run the `onmessage` function that we've set to run our `onDecoderMessage`.
 Let's create that logic right now.